 In addition to these crimes, offenses that are often associated with computer crimes are:

-Instead of addressing each particular crime in this "wild west" area of law, anyone charged with a computer related offense should understand that a computer can be virtually any device that can store, transmit, receive, or manipulate data.
-New Yorkers should understand how a computer is defined in the state of New York (Penal Law Article 156).
-Although most of the terms in New York's definition of a computer have their own legal definitions, today's computer is not merely the bulky box sitting on your desk.
-Take a peak in your pocket…that MP3 player or cell phone is more than what it seems.
-That pen being used by the gentleman next to you at Barnes and Nobles might also be a thumb drive.
-The plug in the back of the computer at Kinko's might be a key stroke logger.
-In the ever changing world of technology, computers and related equipment are constantly taking new forms.
+Instead of addressing each particular crime in this "wild west" and ever-expanding area of criminal law, it is first critical to understand what constitutes a computer.
+Anyone charged with a computer related offense should understand that a computer can be virtually any device that can store, transmit, receive, or manipulate data and how a computer is defined in the state of New York (Penal Law Article 156).
+Although most of the terms in New York's definition of a computer have their own legal definitions, today's computer is not merely the bulky box sitting on your desk as those types of devices become less and less common.
+Take a peak in your pocket…that mobile, smart or cell phone is more than what it seems.
+It makes no difference if its operating system is born from an Android or Apple device.
+That pen being used by the gentleman next to you at Barnes and Nobles or that small rectangular device on his key chain might also be a thumb drive.
+Computers and related equipment are constantly taking new forms in devices that we could not have contemplated or grasped only a few years ago.

 - New York Criminal Arrests and Convictions: Immigration Consequences